trntv/apis-list/apis/superheroes/superheroes.md

 # SuperHeroes
 From both the universe, and more.
 Biography.
 Powerstats.
 Connections.
 Images.
 Introduction What is this?
 The superhero API, is a quantifi.
-API is for all the superhero data you&#x27;ve needed.
+API is for all the superhero data you've needed.
 Work.
 Appearance

 ##  🔗 Links
 **Docs / Website**: https://superheroapi.com